jtarrio/pascual/manual/chapter2.md

 ## Variables

 The "Hello World" program is the traditional first program, but it is not very interesting: it only contains one statement and always does the same thing.
-Therefore, let's write a slightly more complicated example.
+Therefore, let's write a slightly more complex example.

 Type out the following program and save it into a file named `helloname.pas`: